The Rails

-The Rails is a folk rock band from London, England, composed of husband and wife James Walbourne and Kami Thompson.
+The Rails is an English folk rock duo from London, England, composed of husband and wife James Walbourne and Kami Thompson.
 Thompson and Walbourne first met during the recording sessions for Versatile Heart by Thompson's mother Linda Thompson in 2007.
 The band signed to Island Records in January 2014 and released their debut album on 5 May 2014 on the label's Pink Label imprint, the first band to do so since the 1970s.

 History

 Background

 Kami Thompson is the daughter of British folk rock singers Richard Thompson and Linda Thompson and her brother is the alternative rock musician Teddy Thompson.
-Kami Thompson had been in her mother's band as a backing singer and had worked with Sean Lennon and Bonnie "Prince" Billy before issuing solo album Love Lies in 2001.
+Kami Thompson had been in her mother's band as a backing singer and had worked with Sean Lennon and Bonnie "Prince" Billy before issuing a solo album Love Lies in 2011.

 James Walbourne is from Muswell Hill in London and has been in various bands, including Peter Bruntnell's band, the Pernice Brothers, Son Volt and The Pretenders, before releasing solo album The Hill in 2010.
 He has also been a touring member of Ray Davies's band and has played with Uncle Tupelo, Edwyn Collins and The Pogues.

 Formation (2011–2013)

-Linda Thompson was recording her solo album Versatile Heart in 1997 which featured Kami Thompson alongside Teddy Thompson.
+Linda Thompson was recording her solo album Versatile Heart in 2007 which featured Kami Thompson alongside Teddy Thompson.
 Walbourne appeared on the album after being recommended by the author Nick Hornby and first met Kami Thompson at the session, but the relationship was not developed any further at this time.

 They met again by chance in 2011 at the 50th anniversary show for McCabe's Guitar Shop in Los Angeles, this time forming a professional and personal relationship, marrying in October 2012.
 In the same year they also formed folk rock duo Dead Flamingos and released the Habit EP.

 Soon after the band was renamed The Rails and in January 2014 they signed a recording contract with Island Records.

 Kami Thompson has been quoted as stating "our long-term goal is to make the perfect divorce album, obviously."
 This is a humorous reference to the album Shoot Out the Lights, recorded by Richard and Linda Thompson at the end of their relationship, whilst Linda was pregnant with Kami, and considered by many to be a notable break-up album.